yudetamago/nearcore/nearlib/API.md

 ## WalletAccount

-Wallet based account and signer that uses external wallet through the iframe to signs transactions.
+Wallet based account and signer that uses external wallet through the iframe to sign transactions.

 ### Parameters